SethRedwine/CSCI8420-TeamASJ/CodeAnalysis/CodeAnalysis.md

 #### [CWE-284: Improper Access Control](https://cwe.mitre.org/data/definitions/284.html)

 When reviewing the code manually, we found a potential issue with the timeout for the user's session.
-The user session that Mailpile creates remains open for a week by default and isn't configurable, allowing the program to be left open to unauthorized users for quite a long period.
+The user session that Mailpile creates in auth.py remains open for a week by default and isn't configurable, allowing the program to be left open to unauthorized users for quite a long period.
 This weakens the argument we made in our first assurance claim.

 #### [CWE-327: Use of a Broken or Risky Cryptographic Algorithm](https://cwe.mitre.org/data/definitions/327.html)